Major fire in Bronx apartment building leaves 19 people dead, including 9 children, officials say - KRDO

 Victims were found in stairways on every floor of the building, many in cardiac arrest, in what Nigro said could be an unprecedented loss of life.
 The injuries were predominantly from smoke inhalation, he said.

-The FDNY posted several images of the scene at 333 East 181st Street showing ladders extending into apartment windows as well as a number of broken windows.
+The FDNY posted several images of the scene showing ladders extending into apartment windows as well as a number of broken windows.

+“This is going to be one of the worst fires that we have witnessed during modern times here in the city of New York,” Adams said.

+“I am horrified by the devastating fire in the Bronx today,” New York Gov. Kathy Hochul said on Twitter.
+“My heart is with the loved ones of all those we’ve tragically lost, all of those impacted and with our heroic FDNY firefighters.
+The entire State of New York stands with New York City.”

 The-CNN-Wire